 Schramm has been using canine acupuncture at his traditional vet practice since 2005.
 He’s found it to be a valuable alternative to conventional medications and gives him more options to offer his patients and their owners.

 “We’re glad to be able to offer it,” Schramm said.
 “It’s not my main focus, but I’m happy to be able to have it as a tool that’s available for treatment.
 It’s a completely different way of thinking about medicine in pets.”

-Narda G. Robinson, director of the Colorado State University Center for Comparative and Integrative Pain Medicine and founder and director of the university’s Medical Acupuncture for Veterinarians Program, said her goal is to train vets about the science behind acupuncture.
+Narda G. Robinson, director of the Colorado State University Center for Comparative and Integrative Pain Medicine and founder and director of the university’s Medical Acupuncture for Veterinarians program, said her goal is to train vets about the science behind canine acupuncture.

 “This is not about energy.
 It’s about how to interface with the nervous system.
 The points aren’t points of invisible chi.
 They are nerves and blood vessels,” she said.

-Robinson also is working to set standards for pet acupuncture.
+Robinson also is working to set standards for the treatment.

-Dr. Bonnie Wright, a board certified anesthesiologist in pain control who has been treating pets with acupuncture for the past five years and works at the Fort Collins Emergency Veterinary Hospital, said acupuncture is a profound way to provide pain relief for animals.
+Dr. Bonnie Wright, a board-certified anesthesiologist in pain control who has been treating pets with acupuncture for the past five years and works at the Fort Collins Emergency Veterinary Hospital, said canine acupuncture is a profound way to provide pain relief for animals.

-Using acupuncture taps into the body’s own pain relieving chemistry, she said.
+Using the treatment taps into the body’s own pain-relieving chemistry, she said.

 One of the biggest benefits of acupuncture is its ability to help extend the lives of pets whose back injuries or paralysis previously would have caused them to be euthanized, said Wright, who helps teach Robinson’s acupuncture class at CSU.